The Austrian Association of Cities and Towns - Der Österreichische Städtebund

-In the provinces, the members of the Austrian Association of Cities and Towns meet within the context of provincial level groups to discuss "regional" issues and to represent them vis-à-vis the provinces.
+In the regions ("Bundesländer"), the members of the Austrian Association of Cities and Towns meet within the context of provincial level groups to discuss "regional" issues and to represent them vis-à-vis the regions.

 The Austrian Association of Cities and Towns is the first association of local authorities in Europe to have set up an office in Brussels (August 1994), which is connected, physically and organisationally, with Austria's diplomatic representation at the European Union.
 The Austrian Association of Cities and Towns is therefore in a position, on the basis of a constitutional regulation (Art.
 23 c & d B-VG, BGBl.
 1013/1994), to take part in the information and decision-making process both on the domestic and the European level.

-Representatives of the Austrian Association of Cities and Towns participate both in the meetings of the EU's Committee of Regions and the meetings of the Congress of Local and Regional Authorities of Europe (CLRAE) at the Council of Europe.
+Representatives of the Austrian Association of Cities and Towns participate both in the meetings of the EU's Committee of Regions and the meetings of the Congress of Local and Regional Authorities of Europe (The Congress) at the Council of Europe.

-The Austrian Association of Cities and Towns is a member of the Council of European Municipalities and Regions (CEMR) and thus also of the united cities and local governments (UCLG).
+The Austrian Association of Cities and Towns is a member of the Council of European Municipalities and Regions (CEMR) and thus also of the United Cities and Local Governments (UCLG).
 The representation in the committees of all international organizations takes place on equal terms respectively between the Austrian Association of Cities and Towns and the Gemeindebund (the Association of smaller municipalities).
-Mayor Michael Häupl is the president of the CEMR.
+Mayor Michael Häupl was president of the CEMR from 2004 until 2010.